michael105/slterm/README.md

 	Slim (94kB) and fast terminal emulator for X11, with minimal external dependencies (Xlib and Xft).
-   Based on a patched version of st (suckless terminal).
+   Fork of st (suckless terminal), modified extensively.

 ##### Addons and modifications: